Traveling with animals

 Make sure your pet has a comfortable and safe journey.
 Consult a specialist store and carefully read the conditions stipulated below for the cage and your pet.

 Dimensions and Weight

-There must be a distance of at least 5 cm (2 inches) between your pet's head and the top of the cage.
+There must be a distance of at least 5 cm (2 inches) between your pet's head and the top of the cage (with your pet standing).
 The cage must be at least twice as wide as the animal, and it must be long enough that your pet can lie down without touching the sides.
 The maximum dimensions permitted for a pet cage are 94 cm (37 inches) long x 64 cm (25.2 inches) wide x 61 cm (24 inches) high.
 The maximum weight allowance, which includes the carrier, is 45 kg.
 (100 pounds).
 However, if you travel to or from Argentina, Europe or Australia, the maximum weight allowance is 32 kg.
 (70 pounds) including the carrier.

 Solid, waterproof and with an absorbent floor.

 Has a safety lock and can only be opened from the outside.

 The cage must have one open end, holes in the three other walls and spacer bars to prevent other luggage from interfering with air circulation.